-Enneagram Type 2 people derive their self-esteem from helping others.
+People of the Enneagram Types 2 derive their self-esteem from helping others.
 They will go to any trouble to please someone else.
 They always put their own needs second.
 They consider giving love and support to be their purpose in life.
 They strive to keep their social fabric together in harmony.

 People of Enneagram type 2 often appear calm and introverted.
 They are very emotional and devoted to their personal relationships.
 However, in return, they expect their self-sacrifice to be properly appreciated.
 Because Type 2 feels the need to help, they are often found in social and caring professions.
 Since these personality types not only desire but inwardly demand recognition for their willingness to help, such a career choice is obvious.

-As a rule, type 2 people are not quite as altruistic as they perceive their actions to be.
-In fact, they do a lot of good in their private and professional lives, but all this is done against the background of enhancing their own self-esteem.
-Towards close people, people of Enneagram type 2 often make high demands in terms of gratitude.
+As a rule, Type 2 people are not quite as altruistic as they perceive their actions to be.
+In fact, they bring about a lot of good in their private and professional lives, but all of this is done against the backdrop of having their own Self-esteem to appreciate.
+People of Enneagram type 2 often make high demands on people close to them in terms of gratitude.
 This desire has an almost desperate character.
 If appreciation is not forthcoming, the type 2 becomes emotionally intrusive, which can disturb other people.

-The unfulfilled need for appreciation and recognition can drive the normally kind and quiet Type 2 to hysterical outbursts with irrational content.
-Type 2 is prone to burnout or depressive moods because he neglects his own physical and mental needs.
+The unfulfilled Need for appreciation and recognition can drive the normally so kind and quiet type 2 to hysterical outbursts with irrational content.
+Type 2 is prone to burn-out or depressive moods because he neglects his own physical and mental needs.

-Enneagram Type 3 people are focused on achievement and personal success.
+People of the Enneagram Types 3 are focused on performance and personal success.
 They need the confirmation of their environment like the air they breathe.
 The idea of competition is always present, they want to be the best.
 Type 3 is willing to work hard for their goals.
 These may be professional or personal concerns, as it were.
 Type 3 works just as hard for a promotion as for a well-toned six-pack.

 Type 3 is often early in life finds a professional and social field that harmonizes with his competencies.
 In this way, he receives the external recognition for which he strives.
 He appears charming and charismatic to those around him.
 People of Enneagram type 3 know how to present themselves perfectly.
-They radiate energy and joie de vivre with which they can carry other people away.
+They radiate energy and Joie de vivrewith which they can carry away other people.

 Maintaining professional and social contacts is extremely important to them, but this also has a selfish background.
 Type 3 knows how to exploit advantages.
 Contrary to appearances, they are plagued by a deep-rooted fear of failure.
 Allowing genuine closeness is difficult for this personality type, which interferes with deep friendships or romantic relationships.
 The fear that someone could see behind the façade is too great.